painting 101: We Share our Best Painting Advice to Create a front porch masterpiece Season After Season!

 What kind of paint should I use if my door is metal?

-Paint: What is recommended is an Enamel Oil-based paint like Rust-oleum Protective Enamel or equivalent.
+Paint for front door: An Enamel Oil-based paint like Rust-oleum Protective Enamel or equivalent is recommended.

 The best finish for a front door is gloss or semi-gloss.
 The same goes for exterior trim.
 Semigloss paint gives a smoother surface than lower sheen finishes and gives that extra degree of shine providing more of a visual impact.
 Glossy paints will also stand up better to nicks or scrapes compared to flat or eggshell paints.